jibolash/quizknit-api/README.md

 # QuizKnit

-QuizKnit is a web application that generates quizzes based on a body of text provided by the user.
+Backend for QuizKnit, a web application that generates quizzes based on user provided text.
 It can be used as an educational tool to quickly create comprehension quizzes or as a fun way to test knowledge from any content you input.
 You can view a working demo at https://quizknit.com/

 ## Technologies Used

-- **Frontend**: HTML, CSS, TypeScript, React, Vite
 - **Backend**: Node.js, Express
 - **Quiz Generation API**: OpenAI

 ## Getting Started

 ### Prerequisites